-Drinking water in several regions of the world contains geologically sourced arsenic in concentrations that are harmful to humans.
+Drinking water in several regions of the world contains geologically sourced heavy-metal arsenic in concentrations that are harmful to humans.
 Aqua Clara International has been evaluating processes and engineering structures to formulate cost effective systems that remove arsenic contaminants from drinking water sources.
-The ACI technique involves both filtration and adsorption and methods which, in turn, permit both bacterial and arsenic contaminant reductions in water that are superior to the presently accepted, universal standards.
+The ACI technique involves both filtration and adsorption and methods which, in turn, permit both bacterial and all heavy metal contaminant reductions in water that are superior to the presently accepted, universal standards.
 And, these selected systems are more cost effective than alternatives.

 Based on this laboratory development work, two water purifier systems for arsenic contaminant reduction have been designed, constructed and are operating in the field.

 A Household Filter + As, first installed in 2010 in the La Carona region of Nicaragua in collaboration with El Porvenir.
 There are now 19 filters installed and providing arsenic-free clean water for a group of families living in an area where arsenic contamination ranges from 30-60ppb.

 The performance of these units has been monitored over time via ACI plus the Department of Chemistry of the National Engineering University in Managua.
 The on-going performance of these units, as evaluated by the University, has been approximately zero ppb of arsenic in the output water (results of this testing are presented in the Evaluation and Research section)